"If

 Old No. 9 was in terrible disrepair

-when she was turned over to the Sea Scouts in 1999.
+turned over to the Sea Scouts in 1999.

 Partially restored, she took first place